EvA: An Evidence-First Audio Understanding Paradigm for LALMs

 \subsection{Ablation Studies}

-\paragraph{Setup.} We study the proposed CED-based fusion path from two perspectives.
-First, we assess its \textbf{overall contribution} by comparing variants that (do not) use the CED branch during \emph{alignment} (Stage~1) and \emph{perception SFT} (Stage~2).
-Second, we analyze the necessity of \textbf{internal design} of the CED Aggregator, including the frequency-gated pooling over bands and the top–down cross-layer fusion across CED layers.
-Stage~1 variants are trained on \textbf{EvA-Alignment} and evaluated on \textit{AudioCaps} using CLAP metrics, while Stage~2 variants are trained on \textbf{EvA-Perception} from the same aligned checkpoint and evaluated on MMAU, MMAR, and MMSU.
+\paragraph{Setup.} We evaluate the CED fusion path at two levels: its overall contribution during alignment and perception SFT, and the effect of its frequency-gated pooling and top--down cross-layer fusion.
+Stage~1 variants use \textbf{EvA-Alignment}; Stage~2 compares single- and dual-path variants trained on the same \textbf{EvA-Perception} subset.